sjbrown/misc_work/deckahedron/foundation.md

 ## Reshuffling

+If a player ends their turn *5 or fewer* cards in their Deckahedron, they **must** reshuffle their discard pile back into the Deckahedron.

-Used cards do not necessarily have to get reshuffled into the Deckahedron after every action.
+Otherwise, used cards do not necessarily have to get reshuffled into the Deckahedron.
 A player can keep used cards face up in a "discard" pile next to the Deckahedron.

-But, players **must** observe this rule: if they end their turn with *5 or fewer* cards in their Deckahedron, they **must** reshuffle their discard pile back into the Deckahedron.
+Similarly, a Player can choose to reshuffle their Deckahedron after any action.

 This allows the players a small degree of control over their *luck*, and prevents unhappy players frustrated by repeated failures.